BlockcertsSmartContract/cert-deployer/README.md

 `$ python setup.py install`

 All necessary dependencies will be installed afterwards.
-Further required are also the setups of an ethereum wallet (the wallet has to be registered in the ethereum chain that being intended to be used later) and an according ens domain.
-Our recommendation for the wallet creation and management is metamask (https://metamask.io) which used with the chrome extension the optimum combination for an efficient ens name registration at https://app.ens.domains/.
+Further required are also the setups of an Ethereum wallet (the wallet has to be registered in the Ethereum chain that being intended to be used later) and an according ENS domain.

+Our recommended tool for creating and managing the wallet is metamask (https://metamask.io) which, used as its chrome extension, is also an at least very viable option for an efficient ENS name registration at https://app.ens.domains/.
+Please make sure that your wallet has always access to a sufficient amount of ether.

 ### Configurating cert-deployer

-The last step do be executed is completing the configuration within the conf_eth.ini file and, if desired, adjusting the smart contract.
+The last step to be executed is completing the configuration inputs (optionally: adjusting the smart contract).
+The conf_eth.ini file includes the following parameters:

 `deploying_address = <Your Ethereum address>